-If your child is on the SEN register they will have an Individual Education Plan (IEP) which will have individual/group targets.
-This is discussed on a termly basis and parents are given a copy of the IEP.
+If your child is on the SEN register they will have an Personal Plan which will have individual/group targets.
+This is discussed on a termly basis and parents are given a copy of the Personal Plan.
 The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time Scaled) targets with the expectation that the child will achieve the target by the time it is reviewed.

 If your child has complex SEND they may be part of an IPA (Inclusion Partnership Agreement) or have an EHCP (Education and Health Care Plan – previously known as a Statement).
 This means a formal meeting will take place to discuss your child’s progress and a report will be written.

 How does the school know how well my child is doing?

 As a school we measure children’s progress in learning against national expectations and age related expectations.

 The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 As a school, we track children’s progress from entry at Year R through to Year 6, using a variety of different methods including Early Years Foundation Stage Profiles, National Curriculum levels, Reading and Spelling Ages.

 Children who are not making expected progress are picked up through termly review meetings with the class teachers and Senior Leadership team.
 In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.
 If your child is discussed at one of these meetings, parents will be informed.